MCP Server

 - The exact language buyers use to describe their problems

-The problem is simple – your AI tools don’t have access to your best content.
+The problem is simple.
+Your AI tools don’t have access to your best content.

-What an MCP server actually does
+What an MCP Server Actually Does

 When you connect Sequel’s MCP server to an AI tool, you are giving that tool permission to:

-- Find and read your webinar transcripts
+- Find and read your webinar transcripts and past events

 - Understand which events you are referencing